matthewbarondeau/Self-Monitor-for-Detecting-Stress-Levels/Readme.md

 </p>

 #### Packaging
-In order to place all components in a convenient position and ensure minimal intrusivness to the user, our team design a package for our system.
+In order to place all components in a convenient position and ensure minimal intrusiveness to the user, our team design a package for our system.
 This package consists of glove with the GSR sensor sewn into the lining.
 A 3D printed enclosure was designed for our PCB and placed at the wrist.
 The glove and PCB placement are shown below.

 <p align="center">
   <img src="/Images/Glove.png"
 </p>

 ### Embedded System
 Our embedded system team developed all the driver interfaces for the sensors to the MSP432P401R and performed integration testing with the application.
-The MAX30101 ROS and MMA8451 Accelerometer both communicated using an I2C interface while the Grove GSR sensor sent an analog voltage reading to the MSP432.
+The MAX30102 ROS and MMA8451 Accelerometer both communicated using an I2C interface while the Grove GSR sensor sent an analog voltage reading to the MSP432.
+All software for the embedded system were developed using TI Code Composer Studio.
+More information about the driver interfaces can be found within the Embedded Systems and Firmware directory.

 <p align="center">
   <img src="/Images/EmbeddedDiagram.png"